benlau/joplin-plugin-dddot/README.md

 By default, it is not using 0:00 as the start time of a day.
 It is set to 07:00.
 You may change the option via the preference interface.
 Moreover, You may assign a shortcut key to the `dddot.cmd.openDailyNote` command to trigger the function.
 (Default: Cmd+O / Ctrl+O)

+It will create the note according to the default notebook setting.
+If it is not specified, it will create the note in the first notebook.
+You may change the default notebook in the preference interface by setting the name of the notebook/folder (e.g. `Inbox`, `Welcome !
+(Desktop`).
+In case you have notebooks/folders with the same name, it will create the note in the first notebook/folder.

 ## Random Note

 This tool puts a button at the top of the DDDot panel that will open a random note.
 It also registered a command of `dddot.cmd.openRandomNote`, you may assign a shortcut key to trigger this feature.
 (Default: Cmd+R / Ctrl+R)